 - Tools like tweezers, files, or knives

-As of 2008, the National Electrical Code requires these outlets be used for all new home construction.
+As of 2008, the National Electrical Code requires these outlets to be used for all new home construction.
 They have been in use for much longer; childproof outlets have been required in pediatric hospital settings for more than 20 years.
-The equipment itself isn’t much more expensive than standard electrical outlets, which makes installing tamper resistant childproof outlets a smart choice for your home.
+The equipment itself isn’t much more expensive than standard electrical outlets, which makes installing tamper-resistant childproof outlets a smart choice for your home.
 Anytime electricity is involved, it’s important to have a licensed electrician perform the task for your safety.

-Protect the ones you love at home by switching to tamper resistant childproof outlets.
+Protect the ones you love at home by switching to tamper-resistant childproof outlets.
 Call Frye Electric today; our skilled team of electricians will install your new outlets properly, ensuring safe use and protection.